 Take Note: Accent marks in Spanish can change the meaning of a word.
-Tú is a personal pronoun, while tu is its possessive adjective.
+Tú is a personal pronoun, while tu is its possessive.

 Spanish stressed possessive adjectives, or long-form possessive adjectives for the non-grammar freak, are adjectives that we use to emphasize possession.
-Unlike their short version, long-form possessive adjectives in Spanish are placed after the noun and mark the gender of the noun.
+These possessive adjectives in Spanish are placed after the noun and mark the gender of the noun.

 These are all the Spanish stressed possessive adjectives:

 |Yo||Mío / Míos||Mía / Mías||My / Mine|

 |Él / Ella||Suyo / Suyos||Suya / Suyas||His / Her / Hers|